KarMiles/polish-girl-painting/README.md

 - Google Fonts (https://fonts.google.com/) - for selecting fonts and using them in the project.
 - Font Awesome (https://fontawesome.com/) - all the icons throughout the website are derived from this service.
-- Coolors.co (https://coolors.co/) - for generating colour pallette for the website.
+- Coolors.co (https://coolors.co/) - for generating colour palette for the website.
 - SmallPDF (https://smallpdf.com/) - PDF to jpg file conversion.

 ### Python libraries